-A dataset view is a Solution Builder entity which allows users to create search pages with different views - Grid, List, Tile, Board or Calendar - for their Applications.
+A dataset view is a Solution Builder object which allows users to create search pages with different views - Grid, List, Tile, Board or Calendar - for their Applications.
 The screenshot below shows a sample Dataset View which will allow us to create an Address Book search page with Tile view.

 Such a Dataset View, in combination with a Navigation Item that also needs to be created, allows users to implement an Address Book search page.